Who Wants a Subluxation-Free World?

 Naturally, this observation roils the aforementioned idealistic chiropractor.
 Because many chiropractors who have made subluxations the enemy are often anti-medicine.
 “You’re not going to vaccinate your children are you?
 Heavens!”
 (Shame.)
 “You’re not going to take one of those “stomach-bleeding-kidney-killing-liver-destroying-over-the-counter pain relievers are you!”
 (Guilt.)

 The list goes on.
 And it may not be so overt.
 It could be simply a raised eyebrow.
-Remember, these potentially unhealthy patient behaviors are merely symptoms—symptoms resulting from what patients believe.
+Remember, these potentially unhealthy patient behaviors are merely symptoms—symptoms resulting from what the patient believes.

 Making subluxation elimination your objective is no different than an oncologist making a tumor the focus of his or her attentions.
 Declaring war on subluxations places the chiropractor in the same category as a medical doctor attempting to ameliorate the effects of heart disease or any other symptom.
 When your intent is to treat the body’s attempt to accommodate physical, chemical or emotional stress (subluxation) you have veered into the practice of medicine.
 Now, the practice of medicine isn’t bad, it’s just that chiropractic licensure in most jurisdictions make it clear that chiropractors don’t practice medicine.